OneBigUnit/KieranSQL/README.md

 * Dates
 * Times

-_For more information on `Data Type Wrappers`, see the [Documentation](https://github.com/OneBigUnit/KieranSQL/blob/b889a6dc2d85f6368f01c284fd52f7bc981edbb9/Docs/Documentation.md)_

 ### Support for all common SQL statements

 `KieranSQL` has support for most common SQL statements, including: